Why do you have an On-Set English Only policy?

 Besides tuition, will I have any additional expenses while attending?

-Our students pay for standard living expense, like rent, transportation, food, and so forth.
-Also, at a minimum, you will need a 1 TB USB external hard drive for our editing suite, as well as a 64GB SD card (HONG KONG/VEGAS – 32GB SD card), so you can back up your own projects.
-But you won’t have to buy any textbooks, that’s for certain.
+At a minimum, you will need a 1 TB USB external hard drive for our editing suite, as well as an SD card so you can back up your own projects.
+You won’t have to buy any textbooks, that’s for certain.

 I see something about lab hours here in your Catalog.
 What’s that all about?